 - Find the tooth and handle it carefully, taking care not to touch the root of the tooth.

-- Rinse the tooth briefly with warm tap water, if there is any obvious debris on the tooth.
+- Rinse the tooth briefly with warm tap water.
+DO NOT scrub the tooth.

 - If possible, replace the tooth back in its socket and lightly bite down on a piece of gauze or wet towel to keep it in place.